3rd person indicted in Castine crash that killed 4

 A third person has been indicted in connection to a December car crash that killed four Maine Maritime students.

-Noelle Tavares of Massachusetts was indicted Friday by a Hancock County Jury on 13 counts, including four counts of manslaughter and criminal OUI, among other charges.
+Noelle Tavares of Massachusetts was indicted Friday by a Hancock County grand jury on 13 counts, including four counts of manslaughter and criminal OUI, among other charges.

 The crash occurred just after 2 a.m. on Dec.
 10, 2022.
 Seven students were in the vehicle traveling south on Route 166 when it left the roadway and hit a tree before “erupting into flames,” Maine State Police spokesperson Shannon Moss said at the time.

 Seven MMA students were in the vehicle when it hit a tree and burst into flames, police have said.
-Goncalves-Radding was estimated to be driving between 106 and 111 mph at the time, Robert Granger, district attorney for Hancock County, said previously.
+Goncalves-Radding was estimated to be driving between 106 and 111 mph at the time, Granger said previously.

-Although it’s unclear why Tavares was charged, Granger said earlier this year that state law allows criminal charges for those involved even if they weren’t driving under a provision known as accomplice liability.

 Killed in the crash were Brian Kenealy, 20, of York; Chase Fossett, 21, of Gardiner; Luke Simpson, 22, of Rockport, Massachusetts; and Riley Ignacio-Cameron, 20, of Aquinnah, Massachusetts.

-Note: Correction: An early version of this story misspelled Dominick Gecoya’s first name.